Zachery Kouwe

 Zachery "Zach" Kouwe (born March 17, 1978) is a communications strategist and former financial journalist.
-He serves as a media and strategic communications advisor to corporations and financial firms including activist shareholders and large institutional investors.
+He is known for serving as a media and strategic communications advisor to corporations and financial firms including activist shareholders and institutional investors and has worked as an advisor for the corporate whistleblower attorney Jordan A. Thomas.

 Prior to public relations, he wrote extensively about Wall Street, private equity, hedge funds and white-collar crime, most recently for The New York Times.
 He served as a researcher for Joe Nocera and Bethany McLean on their book All the Devils Are Here: The Hidden History of the Financial Crisis.

 Early life and education

 Kouwe was raised in Tampa, Florida and graduated in 2000 from Hamilton College.
 He earned an M.A. in journalism from the University of Colorado at Boulder.

 Career

 Journalism

 Kouwe began his journalism career in 2000 as a reporter for the trade publication Wall Street Letter, published by Institutional Investor.
 In 2002, Kouwe edited Institutional Investor's Spring ETF Report, a publication on the burgeoning market for exchange-traded funds.
 He joined the Times in October 2008, aged 30, becoming one of the newspaper's last hires before it announced a 5% cut in wages and a 10% reduction in its newsroom staff.
 At the Times, Kouwe wrote for the DealBook blog, which covers mergers and acquisitions, hedge funds and private equity.
 He also wrote articles for the business section.

 Before joining the Times, Kouwe was a business reporter at the New York Post for three years.
 Prior to joining The Post, he worked for the Dow Jones Newswires covering the private equity industry.
 He also worked as an intern for the Wall Street Journal and The Denver Post while earning a master's degree at the University of Colorado at Boulder's School of Journalism & Mass Communication.